Quicr/quicr-protocol-spec/moq-arch.md

 TODO - Suhas - perhaps move the figure here ???

-This is done hashing the origin to first 48 bits.
+This is done by hashing the origin to first 48 bits.
 Any relay that forms an connection to an new origin needs to ensure this does not collide with an existing origin.
 The application component is mapped to the next 48 bits and it is the responsibility of the application to ensure there are not collisions within a given origin.
 Finally the group ID and object ID each map to 16 bits.

-Design Note: It os possible to let each application define the size theses boundaries as well as sub boundaries inside the application component but for sake of simplicity it is described as fixed boundaries for now.
+Design Note: It is possible to let each application define the size theses boundaries as well as sub boundaries inside the application component but for sake of simplicity it is described as fixed boundaries for now.

-Wildcard search simply turn into a bitmask at the approbate bit location of the hashed name.
+Wildcard search simply turn into a bitmask at the appropriate bit location of the hashed name.

-The hash names are key part of the design for allowing small objects without adding lots of overhead and for effecent implementation of Relays.
+The hash names are key part of the design for allowing small objects without adding lots of overhead and for efficient implementation of Relays.

 # Objects